onflow/ledger-app-flow/docs/APDUSPEC.md

 ##### Template Packet P1 = 0x04 and 0x05

-Four APDUs for four levels of merkle trees.
-APDU with P1=0x03 calculates metadata hash. three subsequent P1=0x04 calls have to contain hashes from previous calls (either P1=0x03 or P1=0x04).
-After three calls there is call with P1=0x05, which works the same as P1=0x04 call, but it inisiates transaction signing.
+Four APDUs for four levels of internal merkle tree nodes.
+Each internal nerkle tree node has 7 children as 7 hashes fit into one APDU.
+APDU with P1=0x03 calculates metadata hash which corresponds to Merkle tree leaf value.
+Three subsequent P1=0x04 calls have to contain hashes from previous calls (either P1=0x03 or P1=0x04).
+After three calls there is call with P1=0x05, which works the same as P1=0x04 call, but it initiates transaction signing.

 | Field               | Type         | Content          | Expected |
 | ------------------- | ------------ | ---------------- | -------- |